cosmos72/schemesh/doc/shell/redirect.md

 Again, each returned port must be explicitly closed when no longer needed, because it consumes an OS-level file descriptor.

 Optional arguments are:
-* `redirections` a property list i.e. an even-sized list containing zero or redirections.
+* `redirections` a property list i.e. an even-sized list containing zero or more redirections.
   Each redirection is a file descriptor fixnum followed by a direction symbol `'<&` `'>&` or `'<>&`.
   Examples: